Demystifying Canadian Data Residency and the Public Cloud

 AWS – Amazon Web Services – is one of the most popular and broadly adopted cloud computing platforms.
 Millions of customers and organizations use AWS to reduce their infrastructure costs, speed up innovation, and boost agility.
 Other popular cloud platforms include Azure and GCP.

-However, you can still maintain data residency while achieving high availability using the following options: hybrid cloud and multi-cloud.
+However, you can still maintain data residency while achieving high availability using a hybrid cloud model.

-Either option protects you from a failure in a specific region and lets you achieve Canadian data residency – without having to forgo the benefits of a public cloud.
+This protects you from a failure and lets you achieve Canadian data residency – without having to forgo the benefits of a public cloud.

 Canadian Privacy Laws